siwachmanni/hotel-booking-app/README.md

 npm install
 npm start

-Absolutely, Manish.
-Since your GitHub repo is now live and the homepage looks blank without a root-level README.md, let’s fix that cleanly so it reflects your Hotel Booking App.

 ✅ Step-by-Step: Add a Root-Level README.md to GitHub
 🔹 Step 1: Create the File
 In your project root (hotel-booking-app/), create a new file named: